 - Collaborate in a university research or extension project: Participate in a beekeeping research or extension project at an approved institution.
 The participation must reflect a significant commitment of time/effort by the individual and does not include such things as merely responding to requests for information by completing a questionnaire.
 A minimum of 10 hours of service is required and must be documented and confirmed by the head of the department under whose supervision the research is being performed.

 - Completion of a training session in some specialized area of beekeeping: Satisfactorily complete an approved training session relating to some special skill or technical expertise in beekeeping.
 Such training sessions must be in some depth and will not normally include such things as the general workshops conducted at state or national beekeeping conventions.
-This sub-specialty may only be submitted once.
 Examples of specialized training would include but are not limited to attendance at a full day “Born and Bred” workshop plus the “Born and Bred” grafting workshop, or Welsh Honey Judge Training.
-It is strongly recommended that programs to be considered under this category should be submitted for approval by the MBP Committee prior to your participation.
+Approval of training sessions is at the discretion of the MBP Committee.
+We recommend discussing such sessions with the MBP Committee before enrolling to ensure that they will count toward your sub-specialties.
+See note below about the number of times this sub-specialty may be submitted.

 - Service to a major beekeeping organization: Option one, service for two or more years as an officer of a State, national or international beekeeping organization.
 The two years’ service need not be consecutive or in the same organization.
 Option two, serve for three or more consecutive years in an approved organization wide administrative role with a State, national or international beekeeping organization.
 Serving as a Local chapter officer will be credited as a Service Credit, not a Sub-Specialty.

 - Volunteer hours at the NC Zoo Honey Bee Habitat: Volunteers may work 40 hours in a single year or 50 hours in two consecutive years.
 Fewer hours can still be used as a Public Service Credit.